vLX42/FlickrSearch/README.md

 ## Demo link: https://flickr-search.vercel.app/

+## Tech stack
+I went with next.js because it had a easy way of doing a proxy api for the Flickr part, and build in routing to get some nice urls.
+There where also some SSR feature, but they could not be used that well because of the changing result form the Flickr api.
 ## Todo before it can be used in production
 * There is still no error handling when the api returns something unexpected
 * The image part need to be revisted, maybe with some skeleton image until it's loaded.
 The build in image function in next.js/vercel would also work better if the source image where a bit bigger